Everything Carriers & Brokers Need to Know About CSA Scores

 For example, a carrier with two violations in three total inspections is more likely to rank with a higher percentile than a carrier with two violations in nine total inspections.
 The higher the percentile, the more dangerous the carrier is for the road.

-What’s more, some BASIC violations carry more weight than others.
+Some BASIC violations carry more weight than others.
 Let’s look at some of the BASIC violation examples and what points they’re associated with.

 10-point violations: